Table of Contents

 2. Crown Tail (CT)

 The crown tail betta is one of the most distinctive types of betta fish, easily recognized by its unique fin appearance.
 All of its fins-caudal, dorsal, and anal-extend beyond the membrane in the form of rays with sharp edges, creating a crown-like appearance.
-The caudal fins of the crown tail betta might split into two or more rays at the tips, resulting in a more jagged look.
+The caudal fins of the crown tail betta might split into two or more rays at the tips, resulting in single ray (SCT) or double (DCT), which gives the fish a more jagged look.

 3. Halfmoon (HM)